fkie-cad/headerParser/README.md

 ```

 ### Python ###
-This is the preferred usage in python.
+Using the library is the preferred usage in python.
 On the python side, use [header_parser.py](src/header_parser.py).
 ```python